A rapid lateral flow test shows you the result on a device that comes with the test.

 If your test requires a throat swab:

-- open your mouth wide and rub the swab over your tonsils (or where they would have been).
-Avoid the end of the swab touching your teeth, tongue and gums
+- open your mouth wide and rub the swab over both your tonsils (or where they would have been) at the back of your throat.
+Do this 4 times on each side

 If your test requires a nose swab only:

 - use the swab to wipe the inside of your nose as set out in the test kit instructions